Electronic-nuclear entanglement in Born-Oppenheimer wave functions and beyond: Results

 In the associated Hamiltonian,

 $\mu$ is the reduced electron mass and $M_p$ is the proton mass.
+A softening parameter $a( R )$ is used for the Coulomb singularity.
+It is chosen to produce the exact three-dimensional $1s\sigma_g$ BO PEC \cite{Yue2014,Madsen2012}.
 In this bipartite system, with three particles (nuclei with charges $Z_\alpha$ and $Z_\beta$ and one electron), the vibration and the electronic motion span the two Hilbert spaces $\mathcal{H}_R$ and $\mathcal{H}_x$.
-A softening parameter $a( \hat{R} )$ is used for the Coulomb singularity.
-It is chosen to produce the exact three-dimensional $1s\sigma_g$ BO potential energy curve \cite{Yue2014,Madsen2012}.

 The solution of the Schr\"odinger equation associated with the Hamiltonian in Eq.~\eqref{eq:hamiltoniano_H2+}, follows the method described in Section~\ref{sec:FGH_BO}.
-It is possible to obtain electronic WFs in different nuclear configurations $R_i$ for the bonding orbitals $\phi_{1\sigma_g} (x;R)$ and $\phi_{2\sigma_g} (x;R)$, along with their associated vibrational states $\chi_{1\sigma_g/2\sigma_g v} (R)$, as illustrated in Fig.~\ref{fig:POC_H2+}.
-The PEC for the electronic state $1\sigma_g$ has 18 vibrational bound states up to the dissociation limit at $E = -0.5$ a.u. while the PEC for the state $2\sigma_g$ supports 28 vibrational bound states up to $E = -0.23$ a.u. ($a(R)$ is only adjusted to produce the exact dissociation limit of the ground state).\\
+We obtain electronic WFs in different nuclear configurations $R_i$ for the bonding orbitals $\phi_{1\sigma_g} (x;R)$ and $\phi_{2\sigma_g} (x;R)$, along with their associated vibrational states $\chi_{1\sigma_g/2\sigma_g v} (R)$, as illustrated in Fig.~\ref{fig:POC_H2+}.
+The PEC for the electronic state $1\sigma_g$ has 18 vibrational bound states up to the dissociation limit at $E = -0.5$ a.u. while the PEC for the state $2\sigma_g$ supports 28 vibrational bound states up to $E = -0.23$ a.u. (note that $a(R)$ is only adjusted to produce the exact dissociation limit of the ground state).